Mental status examination: Speech

-The patient's speech is assessed by observing the patient's spontaneous speech, and also by using structured tests of specific language functions.
+Speech is assessed by observing the patient's spontaneous speech, and also by using structured tests of specific language functions.

 This heading is concerned with the production of speech rather than the content of speech, which is addressed under thought process and thought content (see below).

 When observing the patient's spontaneous speech, the interviewer will note and comment on paralinguistic features such as the loudness, rhythm, prosody, intonation, pitch, phonation, articulation, quantity, rate, spontaneity and latency of speech.
 Many acoustic features have been shown to be significantly altered in mental health disorders.

 A structured assessment of speech includes an assessment of expressive language by asking the patient to name objects, repeat short sentences, or produce as many words as possible from a certain category in a set time.
 Simple language tests also form part of the mini-mental state examination.
 In practice, the structured assessment of receptive and expressive language is often reported under Cognition (see below).

 Language assessment will allow the recognition of medical conditions presenting with aphonia or dysarthria, neurological conditions such as stroke or dementia presenting with aphasia, and specific language disorders such as stuttering, cluttering or mutism.
 People with autism spectrum disorders may have abnormalities in paralinguistic and pragmatic aspects of their speech.
 Echolalia (repetition of another person's words) and palilalia (repetition of the subject's own words) can be heard with patients with autism, schizophrenia or Alzheimer's disease.
 A person with schizophrenia might use neologisms, which are made-up words which have a specific meaning to the person using them.

 Speech assessment also contributes to assessment of mood, for example people with mania or anxiety may have rapid, loud and pressured speech; on the other hand depressed patients will typically have a prolonged speech latency and speak in a slow, quiet and hesitant manner.